 Holiday City at Silverton can’t match most of the aforementioned communities when it comes to national awareness and hype, but clearly, they’ve got something going for them.
 More than any other community on our list, this one turned prospective buyers into actual buyers (one in every three!).
 This Toms River, NJ community was one of the first active adult communities in the area and is now a thriving neighborhood of 1,595 homes.
 The affordable price (low-to-mid $100s) coupled with a thriving scene in Ocean County makes it a must-see.

 After five years at the top of our list, The Villages has now dropped all the way down to No. 7.
 But perhaps that’s only because the competition is getting stiffer as this notable active adult community is still a force to be reckoned with.
-Spanning three counties, three zip codes, and over 20,000 acres, this self-sustaining town full of 55 and better residents includes more amenities per capita than any city or age-restricted neighborhood in the country.
+Spanning three counties, three zip codes, and over 20,000 acres, this self-sustaining town full of residents 55 and older includes more amenities per capita than any city or age-restricted neighborhood in the country.
 So, yeah, they’ve got a lot going on.

 8. Solivita - Kissimmee, FL